qiyunzhu/woltka/doc/perform.md

 ### Run separate jobs and merge results

 You may have hundreds of alignment files to crunch, and dozens of compute nodes to crunch with, and you realized that Woltka does not support parallel processing.
 However, the good news is that Woltka's output files -- profiles (feature tables) and read-to-feature maps, are merageable.
-Therefore, you divide your input files into multiple subsets, run Woltka on each of them, and merge results in the end.
+Therefore, you may divide your input files into multiple subsets, run Woltka on each of them, and merge results in the end.
 The outcome will be identical to that of running Woltka once on all files.

 Woltka provides a utility to conveniently merge multiple profiles: